Architecture of Thailand: Sukhothai era (13th to 14th century CE)

-The art of Sukhothai began in B.E.
-1780 when King Indraditya established the Sukhothai Kingdom.
+The art of Sukhothai began in B.E 1780 when King Indraditya established the Sukhothai Kingdom.
 The identity of the architecture in Sukhothai is decorations in order to display the Buddhist faith by building the buildings in symbolic shapes.

 Uthong Ayutthaya era (14th–15th century CE)

-The architecture of Authong integrated the art of Tawaravadee civilization such as the building style of Phra Prang in Wat Sri Rattana Mahai.
+The architecture of Uthong integrated the art of Tawaravadee civilization such as the building style of Phra Prang in Wat Sri Rattana Mahathat, Lopburi.

 Ayutthaya era (15th–18th century CE)

-The identity of architecture in this period is designed to display might and riches so it has great size and appearance.
+The identity of architecture in the Ayutthaya period is designed to display might and riches, so it has great size and appearance.
 The temples in Ayutthaya seldom built eaves stretching from the masterhead.
 The dominant feature of this style is sunlight shining into buildings.
 During the latter part of the Ayutthaya period, architecture was regarded as a peak achievement that responded to the requirements of people and expressed the gracefulness of Thainess.
-But the development of architecture had to stop because Ayutthaya as defeated in the war in Burma in 1767.
+But the development of architecture had to stop because Ayutthaya as defeated in the Burmese–Siamese War of 1765–1767.